-Christmas is now less than a month away and we can’t wait for some well-deserved time away from work along with copious helpings of turkey and roast potatoes.
+Christmas is less than a month away and we can’t wait for copious helpings of turkey and roast potatoes.
 There’s still some preparation to do first however and some of you may still have presents to purchase.
-Never fear however because you’ve come to the right place: the following gifts are sure to bring a smile to the face of the gamer in your life, providing they can put down the controller for long enough.
+Never fear however because you’ve come to the right place: the following gifts are sure to bring a smile to the face of the gamer in your life.

 Before we launch into the list however, I feel I must make a confession.
 I did try to bring you a varied gift guide that would cater to a whole range of gamers’ tastes, and completed plenty of research online in order to make it as comprehensive as possible.
 I can’t help feeling that it’s just ended up being a wishlist for myself however so I probably owe you all an apology – but on the flipside, hopefully my other-half and stepson are reading this post and will get a few ideas.
 Hint hint.

 I’m a big fan of Gametee and have bought plenty of their products including t-shirts, bags and tin signs.
 The one thing I don’t yet have though is the Luck Potion candle to go with the Health and Mana versions I already own so it would make a nice addition to the collection.

 Pete and Ethan both have their own special mugs but when I want some tea, I’m stuck with one with a picture of a cartoon cow on it.
 Yes, a cartoon cow.
 I think it’s time I got a new one and seeing as Aloy is still my girl, I think this Horizon Zero Dawn version would be perfect for a cuppa.